sukantg/zora-coinathon-2025/README.md

 [ **Live App**](https://memetic-protocol.vercel.app/)

 "Turn any meme into a monetizable asset.
-One cast.
 One click.
 One coin."

-Memetic Protocol is a Farcaster Mini App that lets anyone generate or upload a meme, instantly mint it as a Zora Coin (with optional NFT/collectible metadata), and cast it to their followers with a built-in minting button.
+Memetic Protocol is a Mini App that lets anyone generate or upload a meme, instantly mint it as a Zora Coin (with optional NFT/collectible metadata), and share it with a built-in minting button.

 It's a creative monetization engine where memes become micro-economies, enabling supporters to invest in viral content and creators to profit from attention—instantly.